Zigzag Canyon Overlook Hike on Mt Hood

 A sign marks the boundary for the Mt Hood Wilderness

 Wildflowers bloom along the trail beginning in June.
 Expect peak bloom from about late July into August.
-Look for flowers like lupines, paintbrush, Jacob’s ladder, mariposa lilies, false hellebore, asters, avalanche lilies, and teeny tiny desert parsley as you walk.
+Look for flowers like lupines, paintbrush, Jacob’s ladder, mariposa lilies, false hellebore, asters, avalanche lilies, and teeny tiny desert parsley.

 Subalpine mariposa lily

-Expect mostly sparse tree cover along the trail with a few sections of denser forest.
-These forested sections are where you’ll find the last patches of snow.
-The thin tree cover throughout most of the hike makes for expansive views along the way.
-Looking south, you’ll see Mt Hood’s foothills and the distant peak of Mt Jefferson.
-To the north, you’ll have many opportunities to glimpse Mt Hood’s summit.
+Expect mostly sparse tree cover along the trail with a few sections of forest.
+These shady areas are where you’ll find the last patches of snow.
+The thin tree cover throughout most of the hike provides expansive views to the south.
+You’ll see Mt Hood’s foothills and Mt Jefferson.
+To the north, you’ll have many chances to glimpse Mt Hood’s summit.
 You’ll cross several small canyons, likely containing some melting snow, which are great places to take in the mountain views.
 The largest of these is Little Zigzag Canyon, which you’ll cross around halfway to your destination.

 Little Zigzag Canyon

 After Little Zigzag Canyon, you’ll reach an area of denser forest.
-Don’t be discouraged if there are a few lingering snow piles here, this is as deep as they will get.
+Don’t be discouraged if there are a few lingering snow piles.
+It’s as deep as they will get.

 Patches of snow on the trail linger into summer